-In 1903, the first music album, Nurthi, was recorded and released through Radio Ceylon.
+In 1903, the first music album, Nurthi, was recorded and released through Radio Ceylon, marking a milestone in Sri Lankan music history.

-In 1905, the first modern-day novel, "Meena" by Simon de Silva, appeared in Sri Lanka.
+In 1905, the first modern-day novel, "Meena" by Simon de Silva, was published, marking a significant moment in Sri Lankan literature.

-In 1906, the first case of the ongoing Malaria outbreak in Ceylon was documented.
+In 1906, the first case of the malaria outbreak in Ceylon was documented, although the outbreak started in the early 1900s.

-In 1911, S. H. Thomlin discovered the Galle Trilingual Inscription, a stone tablet written in Chinese, Tamil, and Persian, in Galle.
-The tablet is now preserved in the Colombo National Museum.
+In 1911, S. H. Thomlin discovered the Galle Trilingual Inscription at Galle; the stele is now preserved in the Colombo National Museum.

-In 1919, major Sinhalese and Tamil political organizations united to form the Ceylon National Congress, led by Ponnambalam Arunachalam, advocating for constitutional reforms.
+In 1919, major Sinhalese and Tamil political organisations united to form the Ceylon National Congress, under the leadership of Ponnambalam Arunachalam.

-In 1923, the Sri Lanka Broadcasting Corporation (formerly Radio Ceylon) was established by Edward Harper, becoming the oldest-running radio station in Asia.
+In 1923, Edward Harper established Radio Ceylon, now known as the Sri Lanka Broadcasting Corporation, which is the oldest-running radio station in Asia.

-In 1931, the Donoughmore reforms repudiated communal representation and introduced universal adult franchise in Ceylon.
+In 1931, the Donoughmore reforms repudiated the communal representation and introduced universal adult franchise.

 In 1935, the Lanka Sama Samaja Party (LSSP) was established, making it the oldest political party in Sri Lanka.